aptos-labs/aptos-core/developer-docs-site/docs/tutorials/build-e2e-dapp/5-submit-data-to-chain.md

 ---
-title: "Submit data to chain"
+title: "Submit Data to Chain"
 id: "submit-data-to-chain"
 ---

-# Submit data to chain
+# Submit Data to Chain

 So now we have an **Add new list** button that appears if the connected account hasn’t created a list yet.
 We still don't have a way for an account to create a list, so let’s add that functionality.